You’ll be as pleased as (Caribbean) punch with a stay at Loews Sapphire Falls Resort at Universal Studios Orlando in Florida.

 Other restaurants on property include Amatista Restaurant which offers a breakfast buffet (included with some packages), lunch, and dinner), Dutch Trading Company which offers grab-n-go meals and snacks, and Drhum Club Kantine which offers lunch and dinner on the pool grounds.
 Other Loews properties are within walking distance or via a shuttle or water taxi, as is CityWalk.

 Guests at Sapphire Falls have other privileges which can make sense for your budget and offer appreciated convenience.
 In addition to the early park admission and water taxi and shuttle service, other privileges include: complimentary package delivery (helpful if you’re buying souvenirs), resort-wide charging privileges, complimentary shuttle service to Wet ‘n’ Wild, SeaWorld, and Aquatica (check schedule), and access to other amenities and services offered at the other Loews properties (including Loews Portofino Bay).

 Loews Sapphire Falls Resorts at Universal Orlando is located at 6601 Adventure Way, Orlando, Florida.
 Rates start at around $200 per night currently, with some added value packages throughout the shoulder season.
 Expect dramatic prices increases during the summer and all school holidays.
-You can compare rates at Hotels.com or Priceline to try and get a better deal.
+You can compare rates at Hotels.com or another booking site to try and get a better deal.

 Pin this to your favorite Pinterest boards and refer to it frequently when you’re planning your Universal getaway.